 WSC interviewed over 30 Blaine County constituents with diverse backgrounds, perspectives, and priorities.
 These individuals shared perspectives on the valley’s risks and opportunities, through the lens of a changing climate.
 During the interview process, we heard common themes for how the community can:

 Collaborate and hedge against current and future risks

 Seize opportunities to increase community resilience and lasting quality of life

 On December 3rd Blaine County hosted the first Blaine County Scenario Planning Workshop.
 71 participants created solutions addressing the risks facing the county.
 Participant groups arrived at several different opportunity areas and solutions.

-During the second workshop, our goals are to develop clear implementation plans together, including who will carry projects forward, where resources will come from and how to create the momentum and responsibility to take advantage of our assets, address important gaps and build a more resilient, prosperous Blaine County.
+The second Blaine County Resilience Workshop took place on March 11th.
+Groups built out the solutions identified at our first workshop that were been prioritized through a survey of community members.
+The purpose of the workshop was to refine and build implementable solutions.
+Our goals were to develop clear implementation plans together, including who will carry projects forward, where resources will come from. and how to create the momentum and responsibility to take advantage of our assets, address important gaps. and build a more resilient, prosperous Blaine County.